 The Cooling and Maturation Phase is the final stage of composting, where the temperature of the compost pile starts to cool down.

 The compost pile is left to mature and stabilize for a few weeks to several months, depending on the type of materials used and the desired quality of the finished compost.
+During this stage, the compost pile is turned periodically to ensure that it is well-aerated and to promote the growth of beneficial microorganisms.

 In this section, I will discuss some of the most popular composting methods and equipment to help you get started.